pytorch/serve/docs/token_authorization_api.md

     2. Inference key: Used for inference APIs.
 Example:
     `curl http://127.0.0.1:8080/predictions/densenet161 -T examples/image_classifier/kitten.jpg -H "Authorization: Bearer FINhR1fj"`
     3. API key: Used for the token authorization API.
 Check section 4 for API use.
-4. The plugin also includes an API in order to generate a new key to replace either the management or inference key.
+4. API in order to generate a new key to replace either the management or inference key.
     1. Management Example:
     `curl localhost:8081/token?type=management -H "Authorization: Bearer m4M-5IBY"` will replace the current management key in the key_file with a new one and will update the expiration time.
     2. Inference example: